jasmine/jasmine-gem/README.markdown

 NPM package, not this gem. `jasmine-browser-runner` can also be used to test JavaScript in Rails applications that use the Asset Pipeline.

-## Deprecated
+## Discontinued

-The `jasmine` and `jasmine-core` Ruby gems are deprecated.
-There will be no further releases after the end of the Jasmine 3.x series.
+The `jasmine` and `jasmine-core` Ruby gems are discontinued.
+There will be no further releases.
 We recommend that most users migrate to the [jasmine-browser-runner](https://github.com/jasmine/jasmine-browser) npm package, which is the direct replacement for the `jasmine` gem.